The Rise of E-Commerce

-E-Commerce has become big business.
-The Nielsen Company reported that last year more than 8 out of 10 frequent online users (approx. 31.6 million people) visited at least 1 of the UK’s top 200 e-commerce sites, and 16% of these visits resulted in an online purchase – that results in a pretty large sum of money making its way into the hands on the online and multi-channel retailers.
+Online shopping has witnessed significant growth.
+Last year, The Nielsen Company reported that over 80% of frequent online users, equating to roughly 31.6 million individuals, visited at least one of the UK’s top 200 e-commerce sites.
+Impressively, 16% of these visits culminated in an online purchase.
+This trend indicates a substantial flow of money into the coffers of online and multi-channel retailers.

-GCS is a paid service.
-Retailers are charged an annual license fee based on the number of products uploaded to the GCS merchant account, and by the number of search queries to the site.
-However, with a starting price of $25,000 annually it is going to be rather beyond the budget of many smaller merchants.
+GCS isn’t free.
+Retailers incur an annual license fee determined by the number of products uploaded to the GCS merchant account and the volume of search queries directed to the site.
+However, with an entry price tag of $25,000 per year, it might be out of reach for many smaller merchants.

 For larger retailers integrating GCS into their online marketing strategies, it becomes imperative for smaller retailers to ensure their company websites are optimised for their chosen keywords, potentially seeking the expertise of a professional website marketing firm.

 Google offers a range of online marketing tools tailored to different budgets.
 Whether it’s the Google Commerce Search for major retailers or Google Adwords for smaller enterprises, each tool aims to drive more traffic to websites and boost revenue.